sandsmark/genieutils/README.md

 # genieutils #

-Genieutils consists of a library and some tools to work with certain data and resource files of genie engine games.
+Genieutils consists of a library to work with certain data and resource/asset files of genie engine games.

 Notice that this library is in developement, that means the API will change.
 Please also backup your files before editing to avoid file corruption because of possible bugs.

 ## Features ###